Cantera/cantera-website/pages/install/windows-install.rst

 **Choose your Python version and architecture**

-- On Windows, Installers are provided for Python 2.7, Python 3.5, Python 3.6,
+- On Windows, Installers are provided for Python 3.6, Python 3.7, Python 3.8
-  and Python 3.7.
-Python 3.7 is recommended unless you need to use legacy code that does not work with Python 3.
+  and Python 3.9.
 You can install multiple Cantera Python modules simultaneously.
-Note that Cantera 2.4 will be the last version to support Python 2.7.

 - Cantera supports both 32- and 64-bit Python installations.